GreenAI-Uppa/deep_learning_mcmc/README.md

   - "pruning_schedule": if progressive_pruning is 1, [int,level] where int is the period to prune the network (condition iters%int in the loop) and level is the amount of pruning level to add at each period int.
 - "naive_pruning_evaluation: if 1, run_jmlr.py computes and returns test accuracies for different level of naive pruning, after training (Section 5.1 of the paper).
 - "measure_power": if 1, strongly depends on our repo [AIPowerMeter](https://github.com/GreenAI-Uppa/AIPowerMeter) and return the power draws of the training process based on rapl and nvidia-smi.

+The json configuration of the standard SGD is more classical, since the optimizer has just a learning rate and a mini-batch size.
+Note that in the progressive pruning setting, we use Mozer pruning (see the reference in the paper) with particular schedule described above.